joomla/accessibility/docs/tutorials/extension-a11y-test.md

 * Other tests
 * Resources
 ## Introduction
-Website designers somtetimes ask me how to evaluate an extension and template for accessibility without being an expert.
+Website designers sometimes ask me how to evaluate an extension and template for accessibility without being an expert.
 If the sites were made by accessibility experts, they would propably not ask such question.

 It's not unusual that you're not an accessibility expert.
 But it's great that you think about accessibility when designing your website.